If you have multiple types of earnings for your organization, this article will help you set up new earning codes.

 - Rate Code – Select this option if you are using a rate code with a rate already assigned to it.

 - Rate Code Plus Special – Select this option if you are using a rate code and would like to pay a special amount on top of that.
 Entered Plus Special – Select this option if you are using a fixed, specific amount and would like to pay a special amount on top of that.
-Rate Source Plus Special – Select this option if you are using a base rate that is assigned by job not by individual employee.
+Rate Source Plus Special – Select this option if you are using a base rate that is assigned by the job, not by the individual employee.

 Display Sequence – This refers to the order you want your division earning codes to be displayed by on payroll reports.
 For instance, "Regular" is typically displayed first (1) so it would make sense to make "Double Time" second (2).